usegraffy/graffy/Readme.md

 // Returns a promise resolving to:
 "Alice"
 ```
-Under the hoods, this is an HTTP request:
+Under the hood, this is an HTTP request:
 ```http
 GET /users/1/name
 ```

-However, querying objects and arrays like that does not work:
+However, querying objects and arrays in a similar way does not work as expected:

 ```js
 gru.get('pokes/1')